ibm-cloud-docs/containers/vpc_lb_manage.md

 Because there are no UDP health checks, UDP load balancers that use TCP health checks must have an additional TCP port specified with the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-udp` annotation.
 {: shortdesc}

 You can specify the TCP node port for another load balancer or NodePort running in your cluster.
-However, if the node port resides outside of the `30000-32767` range you must [modify the VPC cluster security group `kube-<cluster-ID>` to allow incoming traffic](/docs/containers?topic=containers-vpc-security-group-manage) to the specified port.
+For cluster 1.29 and earlier, if the node port resides outside of the `30000-32767` range, you must [modify the VPC cluster security group `kube-<cluster-ID>` to allow incoming traffic](/docs/containers?topic=containers-vpc-security-group-manage) to the specified port.

 Note that if the specified port value is for a service that unexpectedly goes down or has its port value reconfigured, the TCP health checks stop working until the service is back up or you reconfigure the `service.kubernetes.io/ibm-load-balancer-cloud-provider-vpc-health-check-udp` annotation with a new TCP port value.
 To avoid this, you can specify the `kubelet` port `10250`, which is a static port value that does not experience service disruptions.
-However, you must [modify the VPC cluster security group `kube-<cluster-ID>`](/docs/containers?topic=containers-vpc-security-group-manage) to accept incoming traffic from the `kubelet` port.
+However, for cluster versions 1.29 and earlier, you must [modify the VPC cluster security group `kube-<cluster-ID>`](/docs/containers?topic=containers-vpc-security-group-manage) to accept incoming traffic from the `kubelet` port.

 Want to avoid the complexity of specifying additional TCP ports for health checks in a UDP load balancer?
 Set `externalTrafficPolicy` to `Local` to use HTTP health checks, which require no additional port specifications.
 {: tip}